rclone/rclone/docs/content/overview.md

 # Overview of cloud storage systems #

-Each cloud storage system is slighly different.
+Each cloud storage system is slightly different.
 Rclone attempts to provide a unified interface to them, but some underlying differences show through.